 Answer: While surgery for eardrum perforation or hearing reconstruction is elective, surgery for squamous variants or “unsafe ear” must not be deferred as it is a progressive disease and can lead to ear or brain complications in absence of definitive treatment.

-Answer: While a normal follow-up after tympanoplasty or cortical mastoidectomy could all be 4-8 weeks with a native ENT surgeon, we recommend a lifelong follow-up for patients needing radical or open cavity mastoidectomy.
+Answer: While a normal follow-up after tympanoplasty or cortical mastoidectomy could all be 4-8 weeks with a native ENT surgeon in Delhi, we recommend a lifelong follow-up for patients needing radical or open cavity mastoidectomy.
 The large cavity status post-operatively makes such patients prone to occasional discharge and wax or fungal collection that can be managed in outpatient using ear suction cleaning and relevant antibacterial or antifungal ear drops.

 Answer: There are multiple methods of hearing improvement.
 These range from the use of hearing aids in the elderly or surgical reconstruction of a hearing mechanism using either of these methods: